 The BEIS consultation on its response to the recommendations of the Independent Review of the FRC closes on 11 June 2019.
-We would welcome comments on our Draft Plan and Budget for 2019/20 by 8 May 2019.

 In delivering our Plan we will take account of the response to the BEIS consultation and will continue to consult stakeholders on our major projects and on changes to our policies and procedures.